asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/VladUngureanu.jpeg"
 	content = "Vlad completed an MEng in Electronic and Computer Engineering at the University of York before working as a graduate software developer.<br/>In February 2020 he returned to York on a GCRF-funded RA position (predominantly within the Mason lab) which included transcriptomic clustering from low <i>n</i>, high feature datasets and development of an RNAseq visualisation tool.
 He started his inter-disciplinary PhD at York in October 2020, and passed his viva successfully in January 2025.
 Vlad has now returned to Romania where he is seeking to develop an academic career in bioinformatics."
 %}

+<span style="font-size:1.1em;">Anastasia Kaltsa</span> *MSc by Research Student (Co-supervisee)*<br/>
+{% include profile_page_cols.html
+	file = "/assets/images/AnastasiaKaltsa.jpeg"
+	content = "Anastasia obtained her medical degree from Aristotle University in Greece and moved to the UK for her specialty training in Obstetrics and Gynaecology.
+She is currently a year 4 trainee in the Yorkshire and the Humber Deanery.
+She developed a special interest in Urogynaecology and successfully applied for a part-time MSc by research project in the Jack Birch Unit, supervised by Prof Jenny Southgate and Dr Andrew Mason.
+The project focuses on benign urogynaecological conditions, providing knowledge and research experience to pursue her subspecialty training."
+%}

 <span style="font-size:1.1em;">**Technical staff**</span><br/>